 Bone, or osseous tissue, is a connective tissue that has a large amount of two different types of matrix material.
 The organic matrix is similar to the matrix material found in other connective tissues, including some amount of collagen and elastic fibers.
 This gives strength and flexibility to the tissue.
 The inorganic matrix consists of mineral salts-mostly calcium salts-that give the tissue hardness.
-Without adequate organic material in the matrix, the tissue breaks; without adequate inorganic material in the matrix, the tissue breaks; without adequate inorganic material in the matrix, the tissue breaks.
+Without adequate organic material in the matrix, the tissue breaks; without adequate inorganic material in the matrix, the tissue bends.